whatisbyandby/timeseries-react-boilerplate/README.md

 The widget will be built and output to the dist folder in the version folder(1.0.0).

-The widget that is output by the boilerplate is a basic Hello World widget that allows you to diplay a message that is editable in the modeler.
+The widget that is output by the boilerplate is a basic Hello World widget that allows you to diplay a message that is editable in the modeler and/or from a context object.